Mercedes Sprinter: Coolers and Refrigerators

 - Noise when operating and heat might vent into the cabin, which the air conditioning system has to deal with.

-- Strictly limited capacity—think hotel-size refrigerators or a little larger (still very small)—even if somewhat larger they cannot hold much, and the depth and width are poorly suited for many items (we’re talking about a space-constrained Sprinter van here, not a full-size RV).
+- Strictly limited capacity @AMAZON—think hotel-size refrigerators or a little larger (still very small)—even if somewhat larger they cannot hold much, and the depth and width are poorly suited for many items (we’re talking about a space-constrained Sprinter van here, not a full-size RV).
 The six 34-fluid-ounce bottles of kombucha I take each individually (let alone all of them) won’t fit well, will roll, etc—total unacceptable non-starter for my use.
 Plus I like my drinks ice cold—and ice does that.
 Refrigerators set to 33°F will use a great deal of power.

 - Cubic feed of capacity is misleading: shevling systems make them unsuitable for many items: large bottles, large trout, etc. Items with certain shapes just won’t fit together in many cases.